Santa Ana DUI Accident Victim Attorneys

 Shoulder Injuries

 Shoulder injuries in DUI accidents can happen when an impaired driver runs a red light or blows through a stop sign and T-bones another driver.
-The driver is likely to slam up against the door or suffer an injury from the seat belt.
-Examples of should injuries include biceps tendinitis, shoulder impingement syndrome, and torn rotator cuffs.
+The driver is likely to slam into the door or suffer an injury from the seat belt.
+Examples of shoulder injuries include biceps tendinitis, shoulder impingement syndrome, and torn rotator cuffs.

 Herniated Discs

 A herniated disc is a common injury in DUI accident cases.
-Herniated discs in the back or neck cause severe pain and may require long-term physical therapy treatment to treat it.
-In some cases, patients never make a full recovery.
+Herniated discs in the back or neck cause severe pain and may require long-term physical therapy treatment.
+In some cases, these injuries necessitate lifelong care, with some patients having lower chances of making a full recovery.

-- Call 911 – If you or anyone else involved in the accident suffers an injury, call an ambulance and get emergency assistance immediately.
+- Call 911 — If you or anyone else involved in the accident suffers an injury, call an ambulance and get emergency assistance immediately.
 California law requires that traffic accidents that involve bodily injury or death be reported to the police.
 When first responders arrive at the scene, make an accident report.
-The police report will help your attorney investigate your claim and increase your chances of recovering financial compensation.
+The police report could help your attorney investigate your claim.

-- Take pictures of the accident scene, your injuries, and your property damage – Take pictures of where traffic cameras and lights are located, intersections, and anything else that can help you remember the details of the accident.
+- Document the Accident Scene, Your Injuries, and Any Property Damage — Take pictures of where traffic cameras and lights are located, intersections, and anything else that can help you remember the details of the accident.

-- Make sure that you ask for a copy of the police report – Your attorney will want to review the police report to begin their investigation into the facts of your case.
+- Ask for a Copy of the Police Report — Your attorney may want to review the police report to begin their investigation into the facts of your case.

 Does v.
 California Farm (confidential) –settlement for a group of farmworkers who were killed when the car they were transported in to work flipped over in Merced County.– BENNY KHORSANDI